-It has been almost fifty years since Chic Scott discovered the magic of high places.
+It has been over fifty years since Chic Scott discovered the magic of high places.
 During a lifetime of adventure he has climbed and skied around the world, organized clubs and foundations, written books and worked as a mountain guide.

-His odyssey has taken him from the icefields of the Canadian Rockies to the historic climbs of the European Alps, from the grandeur of the Himalayas to the icy solitude of Mount Logan.
+His odyssey has taken him from the icefields of the Canadian Rockies to the historic climbs of the European Alps, from the grandeur of the Himalaya to the icy solitude of Mount Logan.
 In all seasons, on foot and on skis he has followed his passion.